Zaragoza tram: History

+In 1982 a report was published with plans to reinstall the tram as part of the premetro concept, along with alternative plans for a metro and monorail system.

 On 10 June 2009, the Traza consortium of Tuzsa, CAF, FCC Construcción, Acciona, Ibercaja and Concessia selected to build new tramway.
 On 19 April 2011, Phase 1 of Line 1 opened.
 Phase 2 of the work of the new tram line 1 began for completion in mid-2013.